GREAT LINFORD HISTORY

 A number of external features have sadly vanished over time, notably the Uthwatt coat of arms above the front door and a sundial which stood on the round grass area directly in front of the manor house.
 This is thought to have been a relatively new feature, though it is visible in an early 1900s photograph of the manor reproduced at the top of this page.

-Also now missing are a variety of decorative features that stood atop the large front walls of the manor; it is supposed that the arched alcoves set into the walls may also have once contained decorative features now lost.
-The decorations atop the walls are visible in the aforementioned photograph, but the alcoves appear empty even then.
+Also now missing are a variety of decorative features that stood atop the large front walls of the manor.
+The decorations are visible in the photograph at the beginning of this page.

 Great Linford Manor Park